Information for academic staff

 Study Smart Online, powered by Studiosity is embedded within your vUWS pages.
 But students can access face to face support as well.

-The service includes face-to-face consultations and online tools and resources on the following areas:
+The service includes face-to-face consultations (provided via Zoom during COVID-19) and online tools and resources in the following areas:

 - Information searching and research skills.